malzariey/filament-daterangepicker-filter/README.md

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This package uses daterangepciker library to filter date by a range or predefined date ranges (Today , Yesterday ...etc)

 ## Installation